AD2000X/idem-candidate-task/data/README.md

 - Articles are typically split into multiple sentences sharing the same `ID` and `Name`.
-- The `Label` column is **noisy**: it is based on heuristic or crowd-sourced annotations.
-Some sentences may be mislabeled.
 - `LengthWords` and `LengthChars` are provided to help you explore basic relationships between length and simplification.